fsmb/ua-api/relnotes/readme-v21.md

 - The `UaClient.AuthenticationAsync` method incorrectly handled an endpoint with a slash on the end.
 The code has been fixed to properly detect this case.
 [33024]
 - A new menu option to get submissions by FID and ID has been added to demonstrate the new endpoint.
 [22579]
 - Command line processing has been modified to make it easier to override the URL or board being used.
 [22579]
+- Some type names have been changed to more closely match the OpenAPI definitions.

 *Note: .NET 6.0 requires Visual Studio 2022 or higher.
 If you are using Visual Studio 2019 then you can change the `TargetFrameworks` value in the client project file to use `net5.0` instead.*